 Hydrocarbon method requires more attention to safety and process than some cruder methods, mainly since the solvents are flammable.
 But butane and propane are recognized as safe by the Food and Drug Administration.
 And, ideally, any extraction lab will prioritize safety precautions no matter what method they employ.

 The final purification steps vary depending on the type of product desired.
 This might include a centrifugal approach, a vacuum purge, or a co-solvent separation, among others.
-And your fresh, pure extract is complete.
-Total extraction time: about one hour.
+And your fresh, pure extract is complete!

 We’ve seen CBD extraction go from obscure chemical compound to health-and-wellness phenomenon in a matter of a few years.
 The legal status nationwide becomes more welcoming, and the benefits are better understood with every passing day.